 Imagine waking up every morning feeling worn out, achy, and depressed.
 The fatigue never seems to go away, and anxiety is a constant companion because you just don’t understand what is wrong with you.
 You’re scared and confused.
 If it’s this bad now, what will tomorrow bring?
 This is the experience many people describe who now know that the mysterious symptoms they were suffering from have a name: Fibromyalgia (FM).
-Once you can put a name to it and begin to understand it, there is hope of managing it and getting your life back.
+Once you can put a name to it and begin to understand it, there are always ways to manage it and get your life back.

 What is Fibromyalgia?

 Fibromyalgia literally means “pain of the tissues and muscles.”
-It is also known as fibrositis and fibromyositis.
-It is characterized by inflammation, fatigue and pain primarily in the connective tissues of the body, such as the muscles, tendons, and ligaments.
+It is also known as Fibrositis and Fibromyositis.
+It is characterized by inflammation, fatigue, and pain primarily in the body’s connective tissues, such as the muscles, tendons, and ligaments.
 The pain is usually consistent, but it moves around the body.
-It is a relatively newly discovered disease, in fact a formal diagnosis for fibromyalgia didn’t exist until 1990, and estimates vary as to how prevalent it is.
-Some say that 3 to 6 million Americans have fibromyalgia while others put it as high as 10 million and it afflicts about 5 million people a year in the United States.
-It is mostly found in adults, and is much more common in women than in men, especially women of child bearing age.
+It is a relatively newly discovered disease, in fact, a formal diagnosis for Fibromyalgia didn’t exist until 1990, and estimates vary as to how prevalent it is.
+Some say that 3 to 6 million Americans have Fibromyalgia, while others put it as high as 10 million, which afflicts about 5 million people a year in the United States.
+It is mostly found in adults and is much more common in women than in men, especially women of childbearing age.
 Women suffer from FM more than men at a ratio of 7:1.
-Unfortunately, fibromyalgia is a diagnosis that many doctors miss altogether or patients are dismissed as hypochondriacs.
+Unfortunately, Fibromyalgia is a diagnosis that many doctors miss altogether, or patients are dismissed as hypochondriacs.

 What Are the Symptoms of Fibromyalgia?

 Fibromyalgia has been described as an “energy crisis in the body.”
-It has a number of common symptoms:
+It has many common symptoms: